 We assessed the accuracy of our MLFF simulations by both visually inspecting the obtained structures as well as quantifying the error in energies and forces.
-In each on-the-fly MLFF simulation, we conducted a thorough examination of the system geometry which included the AFI framework and water configurations.
+Example simulation trajectory is also provided in the SI.
+In each on-the-fly MLFF simulation. we thoroughly examined the geometry over the course of the simulation which included the AFI framework and water configurations.
 This ensured that our models did not exhibit unphysical bond formation or bond cleavage events.
-We calculated the mean absolute error (MAE) for each aluminum distribution and water loading to quantify the energy and force error of our potential.
-The MAE for energies across all models was 24 meV/atom and the MAE for forces across all models averaged 0.81 eV/Å. Further comprehensive data is available in Figure S6 and Figure S7 for reference.
+We calculated the as-training mean absolute error (MAE) for each aluminum distribution and water loading to quantify the energy and force error of our potential.
+The as-training MAE for energies across all models was 24 meV/atom and the as-training MAE for forces across all models averaged 0.81 eV/Å. These MAE values are comparibly higher than the literature reported values, especially those using neural network architectures, most likely caused in part by the proton solvation and transfer interactions which differ from previously reported systems 41,61 including metal slab, and bimolecular interactions between water and methanediols.
+To further evaluate whether the strategy pursued here captures the important interactions for this system, we calculated water stretching and bending modes along with electronic interactions of adsorbed water in zeolite AFI.
+Further comprehensive data is available in Figure S2 a-c and Figure S3 a-c for reference.

-We performed 10 ps AIMD simulations of both 2H-AFI-2 at 2 H2O u.c.-1 and 2H-AFI-1 at 5 H2O u.c.-1 to compare the distribution of adsorbed water molecules compared to those predicted by our MLFF models.
-These are shown in Figure S4.
-The AIMD and MLFF models show similar adsorbed structures indicating that the MLFF models correctly predict the adsorbed water configuration in addition to their energies.
+To test the structures obtained from the on-the-fly MLFF method, we performed 10 ps AIMD simulations of 2H-AFI-2 at 2 H2O u.c.-1 and 2H-AFI-1 at 5 H2O u.c.-1 to compare the distribution of adsorbed water molecules.
+These results are shown in Figure S4.
+The AIMD and the on-the fly MLFF method show similar time-averaged water adsorption structures, suggesting that the on-the-fly MLFF method predicts consistent adsorbed water configurations.

-We conducted on-the-fly MLFF training simulations on three different aluminum distributions (2H-AFI-1, 2H-AFI-2, and 2H-AFI-3) while varying the water loading from 1-6 H_2O u.c.-1 Our calculations indicated that the MLFF model of 2H-AFI-2 at a loading of 6 H_2O u.c.-1 exhibited the lowest energy and force errors (with MAEs of 7.8 meV/atom and 0.79 eV/Å, respectively).
-We then used this MLFF model for H-AFI and 2H-AFI-4.
+We conducted on-the-fly MLFF training simulations on three different aluminum distributions (2H-AFI-1, 2H-AFI-2, and 2H-AFI-3) while varying the water loading from 1-6 $\rm H_2O~u.c.^{-1}$ Our calculations indicated that the MLFF model of 2H-AFI-2 at a loading of 6 $\rm H_2O~u.c.^{-1}$ exhibited the lowest energy and force errors (with MAEs of 7.8 meV/atom and 0.79 eV/Å, respectively).
+We then used this trained potential for H-AFI and 2H-AFI-4.